JozefKrivak/Getting-and-Cleaning-Data/Code Book.md

 - File tidydata.txt will be created on working directory

 #analyze.R
-The step by step description of the script can be found in the script
+The step by step description of the script can be found in the script.
+There is no need to download the source files from provided page, the script will do it for you.